Evaluators Sample Clauses

 Evaluators.
 The success of a program of evaluation depends upon a high level of skill and training of all participants in the process.
 The District shall provide annual training on the Colorado State Educator Evaluation System and ongoing training on inter-rater reliability using approved materials from the Colorado Department of Education.
 As required by Colorado law, all performance evaluations must be conducted by an individual who has completed a training in evaluation skills that has been approved by the Department of Education.

 Evaluators.
-Each evaluator must successfully complete state-mandated evaluator credentialing training and is required to pass a credentialing assessment.
+Each evaluator shall be required to successfully complete state-mandated evaluator credentialing training and to pass a credentialing assessment.

 Evaluators.
 (1) Teaching faculty who apply for retention, promotion, or tenure shall be evaluated by (i) the Department Personnel Committee (DPC), (ii) the Department Chair,